-The Swiftpoint GT comes with a nice zippered box, semi-hardshell and line with foam form-fit to the mouse.
+The Swiftpoint GT comes with a nice zippered box, semi-hardshell, and a line with foam form-fit to the mouse.
 Points off for the fact that this box is rather fat and blocky, and doesn’t tend to slide well into the front pocket of a laptop bag.
-(The user might possibly be intended to clip it on instead, using the included miniature carabiner.)
-Points on for its quality feel and relatively stiff resistance to crush force.
+(The user might intend to clip it on instead, using the included miniature carabiner.)
+Points out for its quality feel and relatively stiff resistance to crushing force.
 The Swiftpoint is not an inexpensive device, and having a good protective case for it is a great idea.

 The dock of pure genius